OlaDziedziuch/Portfolio/README.md

 ## About me

-My name is Ola Dziedziuch and I am working as a recruiter, but now I would like to start working as a **Test Engineer**.
+My name is Ola Dziedziuch and I am working as a recruiter, but now I would like to start working as a **Test Engineer** / **QA Engineer**.

 I have graduated Production and Engineering Management in the Faculty of Computer Science and Information Technology.
 I have started to be interested in software testing for almost two years. **During this time I have gained solid theoretical knowledge of testing theory and the basics of programming.**